Rakhine people: Ancestral origins

-Arakanese legends and some Rakhine people claim that they are Aryans came from Shakya in India.
+Arakanese legends and some Rakhine people claim that they are Aryans who came from Shakya in India.
 On the other hand, they might be mixed with Indo-Aryans and Tibeto-Burman.
 Kanyans of Irrawaddy Valley with later integrated into Arakanese race.
 Rakhine and Burmese are very closely related languages, which both descend from Old Burmese.
 3000 or 2800 years ago, The Chandra dynasty that ruled Dhanyawadi and Waithali was more likely Indo-Aryan in origin.
 Arakanese legends claim that the Unknown ethnic are founder of Dhanyawadi.
 Now they are mixed with Rakhine people.

 By the 9th century Rakhine people have founded Le-Mro, Le-Mro in the Rakhine language means "four cities," which refers to the four ancient Rakhine cities.
 In 1103, they had consolidated control of the region, becoming a tributary state of the Pagan Empire until 1167.
 In 1406–1429, Kingdom of Ava occupied the Northern Rakhine.
 Southern Rakhine was not occupied by the Bagan Empire and the Ava Kingdom.
 In 1429, founder of Kingdom of Mrauk U, the king Min Saw Mon reclaimed the Arakanese throne with the help of the Bengal, and ruled the kingdom.
 But as a vassal of Bengal 1429 to 1430.
 Rakhine oral traditions and written records also describe several alternative origin myths, including one that traces the Rakhine back to an intermarriage between a highland Mro and a lowland queen, and another that traces the ancestry of Rakhine monarchs back to Mahasammata, the legendary first monarch of the world.